Marc Bolan: 1971–1975: T. Rex, glam rock and other styles

 In 1973, Bolan played twin lead guitar alongside his friend Jeff Lynne on the Electric Light Orchestra songs "Ma-Ma-Ma Belle" and "Dreaming of 4000" (originally uncredited) from On the Third Day, as well as on "Everyone's Born to Die", which was not released at the time but appears as a bonus track on the 2006 remaster.

 For the following recording sessions, he recruited soul female singers for the backing vocals on "20th Century Boy", which peaked at number 3 in March, and mid-year "The Groover" which went to number four.
 Tanx, parts of which found him heading towards soul, funk and gospel, was both a commercial and critical success in several European countries.
 "Truck On (Tyke)" missed the UK top 10 reaching only No. 12 in December.
 However, "Teenage Dream" from the 1974 album Zinc Alloy and the Hidden Riders of Tomorrow showed that Bolan was attempting to create richer, more involved music than he had previously attempted with T. Rex.
 He expanded the line up of the band to include a second guitarist, Jack Green, and other studio musicians, and began to take more control over the sound and production of his records, including by then girlfriend Gloria Jones on keyboards as well as backing vocals.

 Eventually, the vintage T. Rex line-up disintegrated.
 Bolan's marriage came to an end because of his affair with backing singer Jones, which began in July 1973.
 He spent a good deal of his time in the US during this period, continuing to release singles and albums, putting R & B influences with rock on Bolan's Zip Gun.
-He was not living healthily and began to gain weight, though he subsequently improved and continued working.